AdamStudies-PWR/WWZD/README.md

 }
 ```

-## IMPORTANT
+## Input preparation
 ### Data
-Please make sure data text files are kept in a separate folder without any sub directories or non-data files
+Please make sure data text files are kept in a separate folder without any sub directories or non-data files.
+File name should be the same as file id.
+Files have to use ```.txt``` file extenetion.

-**Metadafiles mixed with data files will casue crash while loading!**

 ### Metadata
 Currently supported metada format: